garyconfluent/kcmd/README.md

 # KCMD Readme

-Command Line Utilities for Kafka
+Command Line Utilities for Kafka written in Go, Provides common tools to analyze, display, find and copy messages in Kafka.

 ## Commands